 - Torts

-There is no way to accurately calculate your scaled MBE score because the NCBE doesn’t release the details of its scaling process.
-However, the general rule of thumb is to add 10-15 points to the number of questions you answered correctly.
-Remember, this is not accurate.
-It's a simplified way to approximate your practice test scores.
+There is no way to accurately calculate your scaled MBE score because the NCBE doesn’t release the details of its process.
+However, a general rule of thumb is to add 10-15 points to the number of questions you answered correctly.

 MBE Passing Scores by Jurisdiction

 Since the MBE is worth 50% of a total UBE score, you can divide a jurisdiction’s UBE minimum passing score in half to get a “passing” MBE score.
 For example, the minimum passing score for the UBE in Alabama is 260.
 Therefore, you want to aim for an MBE score of 130 or higher.
-However, if you get a 128 on the Alabama MBE and a 132 on the written portion, the sum of your total score is still passing (260).
+However, if you get a 128 on the Alabama MBE and a 132 on the other portions, the sum of your total score is 260, which is still passing.

 ---|---|